-David C. Hohn, MD, was named President Emeritus and Executive Director of Health Policy at Roswell Park Cancer Institute (RPCI) in April 2007 as part of a planned transition of leadership, after serving for 10 years as President and CEO.
+David C. Hohn, MD, was named President Emeritus and Executive Director of Health Policy at Roswell Park Comprehensive Cancer Center (RPCI) in April 2007 as part of a planned transition of leadership, after serving for 10 years as President and CEO.

 As RPCI President Emeritus and Executive Director of Health Policy, Dr. Hohn continues his national leadership role in health policy issues, especially as they relate to cancer research and treatment and the training of the next generation of cancer specialists.
 He is active in New York State cancer control initiatives and in the National Comprehensive Cancer Network (NCCN) as well as serving as a senior advisor to the Institute’s 13th President & CEO, Dr. Donald Trump.